 On March 16, 1966, Vans an ambitious shoe retailer started to rock the streets of Anaheim, California with their innovative, customizable sneaker assembly.
 Three designs were offered, and one of those was carried on through time to be honored as the "Authentic."

 Since then, the company has its ups and downs but suddenly realized that they have to stick to the growing trend of its hometown which was skateboarding.
 By being loyal to their roots, they established a name for themselves which was so successful that it even reached the global market level.
 Its growth promoted several skaters and artists along the way which enriched their legacy of design.

 Of course, a company embellished in skating must have a team of amateur designers within its walls.
-In 2006, Vans along with its skating team released the Vans Chukka Low, which was inspired by both the Vans Authentic and an earlier model named Chukka Boot.
-The lower half of the sneaker takes cues from the Authentic while the shape of its upper was borrowed from the Chukka Boot.
+In 2006, Vans along with its skating team released the Vans Chukka Low, which was inspired by both the Vans Authentic and an earlier model named Chukka Cleat.
+The lower half of the sneaker takes cues from the Authentic while the shape of its upper was borrowed from the Chukka Cleat.
 After receiving positive feedback from fans, the sneaker was remodeled into a Pro model years after its introduction.